Mobile Automation using Selendroid (Part-I):

 This tutorial is divided into two parts:

-Tutorial #1: Selendroid Introduction: Android Mobile Test Automation Framework
+Tutorial #1: Introduction to Selendroid – Android Mobile Test Automation Framework

-Tutorial #2: How to use Selendroid framework to automate the user interactions over a mobile application (coming soon)
+Tutorial #2: How to use Selendroid framework to automate user interactions in a mobile app (coming soon)

 What is Selendroid?

-Selendroid is an amazing Android mobile application test automation framework tool with several important features.
-Selendroid is a very powerful automation tool which can interact with multiple devices simultaneously and an application can be tested without any modification or change using Selendroid.
+Selendroid is a powerful Android mobile application test automation framework tool with several important features.
+It allows interaction with multiple devices simultaneously and enables testing of applications without any modifications or changes using Selendroid.

-It is also called “Selenium for Android” for testing native and hybrid mobile apps and mobile web.
+It is also known as “Selenium for Android” as it is used for testing native, hybrid, and mobile web apps.

-- It is an open source (free to use)
+- It is an open-source (free to use) framework

 - Supports Selenium as a scripting language

-- Supports web driver compatible languages such as Java, C#, Perl
+- Supports web driver compatible languages like Java, C#, and Perl

-- Effective while executing native applications as well cloud-based application. as it supports selenium grid
+- Effective for testing native and cloud-based applications, as it supports Selenium Grid

 - Easy to implement

-This server runs over the device along with the application under test.
-There is a two-way communication between the server as well as the application under test.
+- Selendroid – Server: Runs on the device along with the app under test.
+Enables two-way communication between the server and the app

 Feature | Selendroid | Appium |